RJHwang/rollup-plugin-css-porter/README.md

 ```

 ### Case 3:

-Output to a specific path if config the plugin options.file
+Output to a specific path if config the plugin `options.dest`.

 ```js
 import { rollup } from 'rollup';